 • Interior floor plans that often repeat the exterior’s focus on symmetry

-• A central hall and staircase often flanked by formal rooms on each side.
+• A central hall and staircase are often flanked by formal rooms on each side.

 What can be more American than the Farmhouse style?
 These simple houses built on farms in the 1800s were born out of necessity and hard work.
-Even with a fashionable makeover today, Farmhouse homes remain an age-old symbol of the pioneering spirit of the early settlers in the Colonies.
-Full of the warmth and love of family life, the Farmhouse style – with its wide covered porches and dormers – remains one of the most timeless and appealing designs.
+Even with a fashionable makeover today, Farmhouse homes remain an age-old symbol of the early settlers' pioneering spirit in the Colonies.
+Full of the warmth and love of family life, the Farmhouse style – with its wide-covered porches and dormers – remains one of the most timeless and appealing designs.